ihlee-1014/ihlee-1014/README.md

 *Bioinformatics M.S. candidate at Boston University | B.S.
 Biology w/ a Specialization in Bioinformatics, UC San Diego*

 Welcome to my GitHub!
 I'm a computational biologist passionate about applying bioinformatics to drug discovery and therapeutic development.
-My work spans integrative multi-omics analysis, NGS pipeline development, and full-stack bioinformatics tooling.
+My work spans integrative multi-omics analysis, NGS pipeline development, and working with full-stack bioinformatics tools.
 I'm currently interning at the Hou Group of Systems Genomics and Genetics (BU School of Medicine), performing single-cell transcriptomics analysis on lung datasets to identify therapeutic targets for cystic fibrosis, combining cell-cell communication inference and regulatory network analysis to prioritize airway epithelial surface receptors.

 Previously, I assisted chemokine receptor research at the Jing An Lab (UCSD School of Medicine) through computational modeling in Python and R. At BU, I've reproduced RNA-Seq and ChIP-Seq analysis pipelines from published literature using Nextflow, and built a full-stack spectral database for tetrapyrrole compounds with Flask and MySQL.